+If a sparkling diamond is still a girl’s best friend, then a visit to North America’s diamond capital is definitely in the stars.
 Yellowknife, the capital of Canada’s Northwest Territories, is revered as the diamond capital of North America and is a lucrative mining region.
-The city has plenty of other glitzy things that will grab your attention too.
+And there are other glitzy things to do in Yellowknife that will grab your attention too!

 The former happens in summer when 24 hours of daylight overtakes the Great White North while the latter is a natural celestial phenomenon of luminescent colours known as the Northern Lights or Aurora Borealis that paints the night sky and is best viewed during winter.

 Performers showcase original productions in the neatest venues and those trekkers in search of wanderlust are ready to depart this former outpost into the remotest regions imaginable.

-Owner Matthew Grogono saw discarded bottles strewn in the waste streams and took a negative (the garbage) and made it into a positive (original art) when he decided to open this decorative glass making business.
+Owner Matthew Grogono saw discarded bottles strewn in the waste streams and took a negative (the garbage) and made it into a positive (original art) when he decided to open this decorative glassmaking business.

 The Yellowknife Guilds of Arts and Crafts teaches crafts skills in various media such as stained glass, silver and clay.

 This 18-hole sand course that stretches over scenic rock known as the Yellowknife Golf Club is a public course with hazards and sharp doglegs.

-The golf course established by golf lovers in 1948 who hauled an old DC-3 fuselage onto the rocky stretch for their club house shows the ingenuity of the early days.
+The golf course established by golf lovers in 1948 who hauled an old DC-3 fuselage onto the rocky stretch for their clubhouse shows the ingenuity of the early days.

-No need to worry about using a beat up old aircraft as a club house as golfers will find a new clubhouse with food and bar service, pro shop, and golf cart rentals.
+No need to worry about using a beat up old aircraft as a clubhouse as golfers will find a new clubhouse with food and bar service, pro shop, and golf cart rentals.

 It’s the old saying, “If you can’t beat’em, join’em” hardy folk there embrace the last of the snow blast in March with some well-earned festivals.

 Parents love it because it’s good family fun with lots of music, arts and outdoor activities.
 Artists love it because they get a chance to perform in a snow castle.

-Another crowd pleaser in March is the annual Yellowknife Dog Derby, a three-day 150 mile sled dog race on Great Slave Lake.
+Another crowd pleaser in March is the annual Yellowknife Dog Derby, a three-day 150-mile sled dog race on Great Slave Lake.